Sports Gazette

 The sports magazine brought to you by the next generation of sport writers

-Afghanistan’s Women’s National Football Team: Playing in safety but restrained from the official international stage
+Afghanistan’s Women’s National Football Team: Playing in safety but restrained from the international stage

-Melbourne, Australia: The pitch of Melbourne Victory.
+Melbourne, Australia: a women’s team is playing on the pitch of Melbourne Victory.
 This is not a team like any other.
 It’s the Afghan Women’s National Football Team.

-Despite its restrictive asylum policy the Australian government has granted visas for this team.
-In an extraordinary effort including several human rights organisations such as Human Rights for All and FIFPRO plus the help of individuals like the former Crystal Palace and Portsmouth defender Craig Foster and the former Afghan captain Khalida Popal, the Afghan Women’s National Team managed to escape from Kabul to Melbourne.
+Despite its restrictive asylum policy, the Australian government has granted visas for this team under the country’s humanitarian programme.
+In an extraordinary effort including several human rights organisations such as Human Rights for All and FIFPRO plus the help of individuals like the former Crystal Palace and Portsmouth defender Craig Foster, human rights lawyer Nikki Dryden and the former Afghan captain Khalida Popal, the Afghan Women’s National Team managed to escape from Kabul to Melbourne.
+At least 4,100 people were evacuated from Kabul by the Australian government.

 Embed from Getty Images

 Melbourne is situated around 11,000 kilometres away from Kabul and both worlds couldn’t be more apart.
-Australia’s largest football club, Melbourne Victory, welcomed the Afghan women with a licence to compete in the lowest division.
+Australia’s largest football club Melbourne Victory welcomed the Afghan women with a licence to compete in the lowest division, in Victoria’s State League Division 4 West.
 The players confirmed feeling stronger in Australia.
-They can do whatever they want and intend to do their best with all the possibilities, which are offered to them.
+They can do whatever they want and intend to do their best with all the possibilities which are offered to them.

 Embed from Getty Images